Government & Public Safety14 min read

 Key Facts

-• A score of 70 or above is required to pass USPS Virtual Entry Assessments, but scores above 90 are typically needed to be competitive for job offers.
+• A minimum score of 70 is required to pass any USPS Virtual Entry Assessment (USPS VEA Candidate Guide).

 Your Path to a Federal Career: Mastering the USPS Virtual Entry Assessment

 You're seeking job security, federal benefits, and a steady paycheck without a college degree.
-The United States Postal Service processes 129 billion pieces of mail annually and employs over 640,000 workers—making it one of America's largest civilian employers.
+The United States Postal Service processes over 110 billion pieces of mail annually and employs over 630,000 workers—making it one of America's largest civilian employers.

-But before you can deliver mail or work the counter at your local post office, you must pass the USPS Virtual Entry Assessment—a test that trips up 60% of applicants who approach it blindly.
+But before you can deliver mail or work the counter at your local post office, you must pass the USPS Virtual Entry Assessment—a test that trips up many applicants who approach it blindly.

 This guide breaks down all four assessment types (474, 475, 476, 477), reveals what scoring 90+ really requires, and gives you the strategies to outrank other candidates.